ATMOSPHERE

 2022.
 Edition I. Barboursville Vineyards.
 Future Farmers of Virginia and Virginia 4H

 Local Awards.
 If you want something more locally-focused, check out awards for wineries and vineyards in your area.
 For example, the Monticello Cup has been awarded since 1991for wines made up of grapes from the Monticello AVA.
 This is sponsored by the Monticello Wine Trail - a part of the Jefferson Wine Grape Growers Society.
-Pippin Hill Farm and Vineyards won in April 2023 (check out our profile on the Blog).
+King Family's 2021 Mountain Pains Red won in 2024; Pippin Hill Farm and Vineyards won in April 2023 (check out our profiles on the Blog).
 The Loudoun Wine Awards has been around since 2015, sponsored by the Loudoun Wineries Association.
-In October 2023, the Wine Reserve at Waterford won for its 2021 Gila Petit Verdot.
+In October 2024, Endhardt Vineyard won the Chairman's Grand Award for its 2023 Upper Block Sauvignon Blanc.
 Nice that it coincides with Wine Month.

 Part III.
 Wine Clubs.
 August 29, 2022